GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/vertex-mlops/MLOPS.md

 Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
 Calibrating Probability with Undersampling for Unbalanced Classification.
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015
 ```

 If the destination dataset is located in a different region from the source dataset (US) you will need to copy the data to the desired region.
-You can use the Data Transfer Service or an extracing/load procedure such as the following one:
+You can use the Data Transfer Service or an extracing/load procedure such as the following one.
+The script `create_tables.sh` has also been provided for convenience.
+You will need to repeat this procedure for each environment.
+In a productive environment, it will be necessary to modify the pipeline to access the correct bigquery dataset.

 ```
 #Set up env vars